chiwi-yue/test-Yue-Ma/README.md

 ## Task Overview

-<b>Please refer to the task outline provided to you for more details.</b>

 For this task, you will be required to expand the testing coverage for the Next To Go web application provided to you.
 The site and Cypress can be launched with the above setup commands.

 There is no "correct" solution for this task per se; it will be at your discretion to add coverage for components/functionality which you feel would be necessary to assure the quality of such an application.
 The intention of this task is to allow us insight into your ability to analyse a problem and develop thorough, holistic solutions in an automation framework such as Cypress.